 Career Services/EXCEL Office

-Curricular Practical Training (CPT)
+EXCEL Resources for Curricular Practical Training (CPT)

-Please keep in mind that the CPT authorization review process is performed in conjunction with the EXCEL Office - who will assess the experience for course credit - and may take 2-3 weeks to process.
+The CPT authorization review process is performed in conjunction with the EXCEL Office - who will assess the experience for course credit - and may take 2-3 weeks to process.
 It is important to remember that you must be formally authorized by the ISSS Office to participate in Curricular Practical Training before you start participating in any training experience.
 If approved, this authorization will be noted directly on your Form I-20.

 Health Services